 (Or Why to start a business in first place?)

 One day I was staring at trees, chilling out with a good friend of mine.
 We were discussing the life style of having a high profile job when you were just over 30’s.
 Waking up early, going to bed late and still be thinking about work.
 Fighting yourself into a rightful place in the meeting room, to be heard (when it happened).
 Having the feeling you need to kill 100 beasts a day.
-It wouldn’t be so bad if we just stood behind the companies’ values… If we could just connect with its purpose, to some idea that we’d actually be helping the world to regenerate, instead of helping to destroy it.
+It wouldn’t be so bad if we just stood behind the companies’ values… If we could just connect with its purpose, to some idea that we’d actually be helping the world to regenerate.

 If I would sow one seed, what would it contain?
-I soon enough realised I was rather…(uhm, how to put it rightly?)…broadly oriented.
+I soon enough realised I was rather…broadly oriented.
 I felt as an entrepreneur I could mix and mingle, have a go on all that I found interesting.
-Arts, Literature, Music, Media, Storytelling…
+Business, Arts, Literature, Music, Media, Storytelling…

 NOT ALWAYS TRUE!